 Students interested in working in the GAM Lab as a proctor should send an email of inquiry to the GAM Program Director.

 System Backups & Restorations

 The information that you store on the M-drive is backed up at least once a week.
 No other storage locations are backed up by the GAM Lab.
 It is the GAM Lab user’s responsibility to save and properly manage their data.

 The GAM Lab is equipped with a 42” color plotter and two standard printers (color and black and white).
 Printing on the black and white printer follows UM-Dearborn Information Technology Services (ITS) printing policies, which be found at https://umdearborn.edu/offices/information-technology-services/printing.

 Color printing is reserved for GAM faculty and students.
 Draft copies should be printed in B/W before final draft to minimize usage of color ink.

-Along with the terms and conditions of use of SSB1170, users are subject to and expected to know and adhere to the UM-D Computing Policies that can be found https://umdearborn.edu/offices/information-technology-services/university-it-policies, and the ITS Computer Use Policies at that can be found at https://umdearborn.edu/offices/information-technology-services/computer-labs/rules-conduct.
+Along with the terms and conditions of use of SSB1170, users are subject to and expected to know and adhere to the UM-Dearborn Computing Policies that can be found at https://umdearborn.edu/offices/information-technology-services/university-it-policies, and the ITS Computer Use Policies at that can be found at https://umdearborn.edu/offices/information-technology-services/computer-labs/rules-conduct.

 Non-compliance with the rules of the lab or the terms and conditions of lab usage will result in the suspension of accounts.
 The Department of Natural Sciences reserves the right to change these terms and conditions at any time without notice.